Buyer Guides · San Diego · Down Payment Assistance

 Fact

-62% of DPA programs have income limits above $100,000.
-CalHFA MyHome allows household income up to $236,000 in San Diego County.
+CalHFA MyHome allows household income up to roughly $236,000 in San Diego County.
 That covers most dual-income professional households.
+Many DPA programs have income limits above $100,000.

 Myth